ALEEEHU/Awesome-Text2X-Resources/README.md

       author={Jianqiang Ren and Chao He and Lin Liu and Jiahao Chen and Yutong Wang and Yafei Song and Jianfang Li and Tangli Xue and Siqi Hu and Tao Chen and Kunkun Zheng and Jianjing Xiang and Liefeng Bo}, year={2023},
       journal = {arXiv preprint arXiv:2312.15430}
 }

-@article{comas2024magicmirror,
-  title={MagicMirror: Fast and High-Quality Avatar Generation with a Constrained Search Space}, author={Comas-Massagu{\'e}, Armand and Qiu, Di and Chai, Menglei and B{\"u}hler, Marcel and Raj, Amit and Gao, Ruiqi and Xu, Qiangeng and Matthews, Mark and Gotardo, Paulo and Camps, Octavia and others}, journal={arXiv preprint arXiv:2404.01296}, year={2024}
-}

 @article{zhu2024InstructHumans,